kabeer786/stock-monitor-task/README.md

 step 3: now just type "lite-server" autoatomtically your browser will open the index.html file

-step 3: if your browser unable to open  navigate to "stock-frontend/index.html" in browser -Front end installation ready
+step 3: if your browser unable to open index file   navigate to "stock-frontend/index.html" in browser -Front end installation ready